 The Center maintains the following programs to promote the humanities at UF and beyond:

-The Center website maintains extensive lists of funding opportunities and resources for faculty and graduate students.
-With support from the CLAS Dean’s Office and UF Office of Research, the Center is also running grant-writing events and proposal review opportunities from 2011-2014.
-The Center is also proud to list winners of external grants and fellowships in the humanities on its "In the News" pages.
+The Center website maintains extensive lists of graduate, postdoctoral, faculty, digital humanities, and public humanities funding opportunities and resources.
+With support from the CLAS Dean’s Office and UF Office of Research since 2010, the Center also runs grant-writing events and proposal review opportunities.
+The Center is proud to list winners of grants and fellowships in the humanities on its "In the News" pages.

 UF is a member institution of Imagining America, a national consortium that promotes the civic role of the arts, humanities, and design.
 The Center is developing collaborative programs with communities on and off campus to build, support, and publicize humanities initiatives that foster public scholarship and civic engagement.
 In 2010, the Center began collaborating with the Alachua County Library District and entities at UF to organize public and guest speaker series.
 To date, these series have explored higher education (Rehumanizing the University: New Perspectives on the Liberal Arts), rebuilding Haiti (Haiti’s Challenges: Rebuilding Lives & Nation in the Earthquake’s Aftermath), the future of libraries (Imagining the Library: Books in Public Life from Late Antiquity to the Digital Age), and technologies of surveillance (Tracking Citizens and Subjects: Evolving Technologies of Identity).
 Current resources available to support public humanities work are listed on the Center's Public Humanities Grants & Resources webpage.

-These two faculty, staff, and student collaborative working groups meet regularly and host topical events.
+These five faculty, staff, and student collaborative working groups meet regularly and host topical events.